kimdoyeong/doyeong.kim/src/content/portfolio/altair/en.md

 When I was held on this project is 2016, and I was 12-years-old.

-Altair is wiki engine made of PHP.
+Altair is a wiki engine made of PHP.
 I used PHP and MySQL on this project.
-Unfortunately, I can't run this project because DB Schema does not exist in this time.
+Unfortunately, I can't run this project because DB Schema does not exist now.

 I wrote this project with MVC Pattern.
 I referenced [XpressEngine](https://github.com/xpressengine/xpressengine), the most popular CMS in South Korea at the time.

-Though this project, I learned how to develop a Web Project structurally.
+Through this project, I learned how to develop a Web Project structurally.